nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 #### Requirements:
 * At least 1 Centos7 minimum installed VM with 2GB RAM, 20GB storage for Kubernetes master node
 * At least 2 Centos7 minimum installed VM with 2GB RAM, 20GB storage for Kubernetes worker nodes.
-* A NFS file sharing server to be shared by worker nodes (optional) for NFS persistent storage share.
+* A NFS file sharing server to be shared by worker nodes for persistent storage share. (optional)
 #### Architecture overview:

 ```